puneet-ekline/ekline-kubernetes-website/content/en/docs/tutorials/security/seccomp.md

 - Run the workload explicitly as `Unconfined`.
 - Disable the `SeccompDefault` feature for the nodes.
-Also making sure that workloads get scheduled on nodes where the feature is disabled.
+Also making sure that workloads get scheduled on nodes where the feature is turned off.
 - Create a custom seccomp profile for the workload.

 If you were introducing this feature into production-like cluster, the Kubernetes project